elie-6/LSM-Engine/README.md

 4. **WAL replay** on startup to recover unflushed state
 5. **Binary-searchable SSTables** via in-memory sparse indexing

-The implementation follows **Option B truncation semantics**: SSTables are flushed and fsynced *before* the WAL is truncated, ensuring no acknowledged write can vanish after a crash.

 ---

 ## Tech Stack